ExpressLRS/Docs/docs/quick-start/transmitters/frsky-r9modules.md

     10. On your radio, open the System Menu.

         - On newer radios, you can press the ++"SYS"++ key to open the System Menu
-        - On older radios, or radios that only have a menu key, you will need to long-press the ++context-menu++ key to open the System Menu
+        - On older radios, or radios that only have a menu key, long-press the ++context-menu++ key to open the System Menu

     11. Using the ++"Page"++ key/s, navigate to the SD-HC Card page, scroll-down and open the `FIRMWARE` folder where you can find the **firmware.elrs** file.